Heterogeneous data structure

 Example 1

-struct S1 { int i; char c; int j;}
+struct S1 { int i; char c; int j;}-

 Suppose the compilter use the minimal 9-byte allocation, diagrammed as follows: